BlueChickenOS/PlofOS-Binary-Converter/README.md

 # PlofOS-Binary-Converter
 A Binary Converter that can make .wav, MP3 and txt documents from any file.
 It can rebuild the file when needed and has a friendly setup and is easy to use.
 Note that this is made with AI and is part of a project and is for the point of testing and playing around with Claude.
+The log file is personal and can not be seen by anyone else.

 Install file: